Temporary/variable hour employees

 What is the intent?

 If the intent is for your employee to work 30 hours or more for an extended period of time, according to the benefit eligibility rules, they are entitled to benefits from the start of their employment.
-If you have employed someone with this intent, please contact your Employment and Compensation Analyst to discuss a method to resolve this employment arrangement. (i.e, create a benefit eligible position, or reduce the hours worked for your current employee.)
+If you have employed someone with this intent, please contact your HR Business Partner to discuss a method to resolve this employment arrangement. (i.e, create a benefit eligible position, or reduce the hours worked for your current employee.)

 If you know that your employee will not be working for several weeks (3 pay periods or more) please terminate their employment.
 Remember, a new hiring packet is not required for an employee with less than a 6 month break in service, so rehiring them should be fairly easy, and will make your tracking of hours worked for employees much simpler.
 Terminating inactive employees is extremely helpful to HR as we track the hours for all variable hour employees at NAU.